-At only 1 net carb per serving, you can have your taste buds bouncing with delight to the flavor of a bowl of hemp seed hearts drenched in coconut milk without worrying about disrupting your keto regiment.
+At only 1 net carb per serving, you can have your taste buds bouncing with delight to the flavor of a bowl of hemp seed hearts drenched in coconut milk without worrying about disrupting your keto diet.

 Hemp seeds can be eaten raw, roasted or cooked.
-Hemp seed oil is also very healthy, and has been used as a food/medicine in China for at least 3,000 years.
+Hemp seed oil is also very healthy and has been used as a food/medicine in China for at least 3,000 years.

 Few seeds can tout as impressive of a resume as the hyper-accomplished flaxseed.

 It was initially brought to the United States by colonists who intended to use it as material for fabrics and ropes.
 However, it was quickly promoted to the role of superfood as people began to catch on to its nutritional benefits.

 Bearing ample stores of Alpha-Linolenic Acid (ALA), flaxseed provides one of the most important fatty acids for reducing the damages caused by free radicals during oxidation.

 ALA is an important resource in the improvement of cognitive function, the maintenance of vision, and antioxidant production.